cburns99/Data-Structures-Handbook/README.md

 By Cameron Burns,

-This is a handbook to show what Data Structures I have mastered during this course.
+This is a handbook to show what Data Structures I have mastered during the course CS 261.
-It includes a description, a depiction in memory, where they are used, and an example of each one.
+It includes a description, a depiction in memory, where they are used, and a few examples of methods used by each one.

 <h2>List of Structures</h2>